janmedlock/HIV-95-vaccine/src/README.md

 We are currently exploring options for a public archive of the simulation data we have generated.

-### Post-processing

-* [build_regionals.py](build_regionals.py) sums the results to built results for regions and globally.
-These are built in *sim_data/* directories for each region, one *.pkl* file for each target.

 ### Plotting

 The plotting scripts are in the [plots/](plots/) directory.
-They require having run the simulations and post-processing tools unless otherwise noted.
+They require having run the simulations unless otherwise noted.
 A few highlights:
 * [effectiveness.py](plots/effectiveness.py) makes graphs of selected
   outcomes globally and for a few selected countries.